bashleigh/areyouinfordinner-api/README.md

 Are You In For Dinner API
 ===

 An API for tracking if you're in for dinner or not.
+To stop the arguments about who did or didn't say they were or weren't in for dinner.
+Built to prove my mum wrong.

 ## Setup